COMM 483 - Leadership and General Management (formerly COMM 486R)

 - to integrate and apply knowledge gained from previous business courses to business cases.

-- to learn how to quickly absorb and analyze information to make business decisions.
+- to learn to absorb and analyze information to make business decisions.

 - to improve verbal communication and presentation ability.

-- to improve one’s ability to work with, motivate and lead people.
+- to improve one’s ability to collaborate with others.

-- to actively learn from the experience of other classmates and community leaders.
+- to actively learn from the experiences of classmates and community leaders.

 About the professor